 1. We need to believe God loves us - that is why He paid the supreme price for our lives.

 2. We need to recognize that we are born sinners - spiritually separated from God.
 It is that sin which divides us from God.
+When we recognize our sinful rebellious behaviour we need to repent - to tell Jesus we are sorry and will turn - with His help - from our wicked ways.

 3. God has done everything necessary for us to enter a dynamic love relationship with Him - one of the results of which is the defeat of this spiritual gripping darkness which binds us.
 There is nothing we can do to earn this relationship, we simply fall into the arms of Jesus.